Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_in_python.md

 In this notebook, we will walk through a few transformations on the `diamonds` dataset that are included in the Snowpark ML Preprocessing API.
 We will also build a preprocessing pipeline to be used in the ML modeling notebook.

 <!-- ------------------------ -->
-## ML Model Training and Deployment
+## ML Model Training and Inference
 Duration: 15

-Open the following jupyter notebook and run each of the cells: [3_snowpark_ml_model_training_deployment.ipynb](https://github.com/Snowflake-Labs/sfguide-intro-to-machine-learning-with-snowpark-ml-for-python/blob/main/3_snowpark_ml_model_training_deployment.ipynb)
+Open the following jupyter notebook and run each of the cells: [3_snowpark_ml_model_training_inference.ipynb](https://github.com/Snowflake-Labs/sfguide-intro-to-machine-learning-with-snowpark-ml-for-python/blob/main/3_snowpark_ml_model_training_inference.ipynb)

 In this notebook, we will illustrate how to train an XGBoost model with the `diamonds` dataset using the Snowpark ML Modeling API.
-We also show how to do inference and deploy the model to a Snowflake Warehouse through the Snowpark Model Registry.
+We also show how to execute batch inference through the Snowpark Model Registry.

 <!-- ------------------------ -->
 ## Conclusion
 Congratulations, you have successfully completed this quickstart!
 Through this quickstart, we were able to showcase Snowpark for Machine Learning through the introduction of Snowpark ML, the Python library and underlying infrastructure for data science and machine learning tasks.
-Now, you can run data preprocessing, feature engineering, model training, and integrated deployment in a few lines of code without having to define and deploy stored procedures that package scikit-learn, xgboost, or lightgbm code.
+Now, you can run data preprocessing, feature engineering, model training, and batch inference in a few lines of code without having to define and deploy stored procedures that package scikit-learn, xgboost, or lightgbm code.

 For more information, check out the resources below: